BJL156/OpenGL-Game-Test/README.md

 # OpenGL Game Test
 This is my test on making a "game engine" and it was created with C++ and modern OpenGL.
-The game test supports texture rendering and also solid color rendering.
+The game test supports texture rendering, also solid color rendering and text rendering.

 ## Front End
 Games are written in the `Main.cpp` file.
 Similar to many game frame works.
 The code below creats a window and draws a red square.